SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/regexp_substr.rst

      - Match the beginning of a string

    * - ``[^]``
-     - Characters that do not match the speciifed string
+     - Characters that do not match the specified string

    * - ``$``
      - Match the end of a string

    * - ``.``
-     - Match any character (including whitespace such as carriage return and newline)
+     - Match any character (including white-space such as carriage return and newline)

    * - ``*``
      - Match the preceding pattern zero or more times